connexcs/docs/docs/customer-ratecard.md

 !!! note "Profit Type"
     Using Absolute and Relative can be useful, especially when dealing with large cards and your providers prices change; a single click is all that is needed to regenerate the customer rate cards.

+### Manual Ordering tab
+This tab will only be available if "Manual Ordering" has been enabled under Properties > Advanced.

 [prc-func]: /card/img/prc-func.png "Functions"
 [crc-func]: /card/img/crc-func.png "Customer Functions"